No-Scalpel Vasectomy in Nashville

 A typical vasectomy procedure requires that two small incisions be made on the patient’s scrotum in order to access the vas deferens.
-Dr. Pollard utilizes an even less invasive procedure that is often referred to as a no-scalpel vasectomy or a keyhole vasectomy.
+Our urologists utilizes an even less invasive procedure that is often referred to as a no-scalpel vasectomy or a keyhole vasectomy.

 How Does It Work?

 Rather than making a sizable incision on the scrotum, the no-scalpel vasectomy is performed entirely through a puncture made in the scrotal sac.
 This hole is so small that stitches are rarely ever required after the procedure is complete.
 Topical anesthetic is applied to ensure that no pain is felt during the vasectomy.